Top 12 educational videos to use in your classroom

 Why are educational videos important?

 With video’s growing role in the classroom, educators can create relevant and engaging learning experiences that help students focus, stay motivated, and build connections.
 According to the 2021 Common Sense Census, watching online videos is the favorite media activity of both tweens and teens.
 Additionally, this survey showed that 32% of tweens and teens would choose YouTube, a video-sharing website, over other popular sites.
-Children are spending increasingly more time watching videos, so teaching with videos makes sense to boost student achievement and interest.
+Children and teens are spending increasingly more time watching videos, so teaching with videos can help boost student achievement and interest.

 What is Flocabulary?

 Flocabulary offers educational hip-hop videos and instructional activities that promote literacy and spark creativity.
-We infuse hip-hop with standards-aligned lessons to create a fun learning experience.
 With the power of Flocabulary, you can spark engagement and understanding with relevant, rigorous educational videos your students will love.
 You’ll find Flocabulary’s top-viewed videos by teachers and students in this list.
 Keep reading to discover social studies, science, English lesson videos, and more.